Bushfires in Australia: 2019–2020

 From September 2019 until March 2020, when the final fire was extinguished, Australia had one of the worst bushfire seasons in its recorded history.
 2019 had been the hottest record year for Australia, with the bushfire season starting in June 2019.
 This caused massive damage throughout the country, with fires in each state and territory.
 The east coast experienced widespread destruction from mega-blazes, such as the Currowan bushfire, which was just one of many catastrophic bushfires during the 2019–2020 season.
-In terms of the area of land burnt, wildlife deaths, and damage to the environment, some of it permanent damage, such as the burning of remnant rainforest, the 2019–2020 fires were the worst in Australian history.
+In terms of the area of land burnt, wildlife deaths, and damage to the environment, some of its permanent damage, such as the burning of rainforest.